fregate/sgbot/README.md

   * profit!

 # SGBot as a cloud function
-If you have some cloud functions service (AWS Lambda, Yandex.Cloud) you could try to install this bot as cloud function.
-At this point you can install it on Yandex.Cloud (as did I).
+If you have some cloud functions service (AWS Lambda, Yandex.Cloud, _etc_) you could try to install this bot as cloud function.
+At this point you can install it on Yandex.Cloud (as I did).
-Frankly, there is 2 cloud functions: bot who checks and email sender.
-And I not implemented (yet?) spectacular and rich web-configuration script (because you can change cookies, games and other parameters directly inside cloud console).
+Frankly, there is 3 cloud functions: bot which checks, email sender and script with db seeding.

 ## Create DB for games, cookies and digest
 1. Create YandexDB (YDB) serverless database